 - Employees in supportive roles within the recreation sector

-Do you work in a zoo, playground, swimming pool, or museum?
-Then different CLAs apply.
+Do you work in a zoo or a playground, swimming pool or museums?
+Then other CLAs apply.

 - Zoos